owf684/FuzzyForms/README.md

 Fuzzy Forms is a pygame based framework wriiten for pygame!
-It enables rapid development of GUI windows.
+It enables rapid development of GUIs in pygame.

 Read the Wiki for tutorials and API documentation.